 Biography

-The Hague String Trio was founded by Justyna Briefjes, Julia Dinerstein & Miriam Kirby in 2006.
-They met in The Hague after years of study and work in several countries, including Russia, Mexico, Norway, England, Germany and The Netherlands, and came together to share their love of chamber music.
-Since then they have formed a strong bond as an ensemble.
+The Hague String Trio was founded in 2006 by Justyna Briefjes, Julia Dinerstein, and Miriam Kirby.
+They met in The Hague after years of studying and working in various countries, including Russia, Mexico, Norway, England, Germany, and the Netherlands, and came together to share their love for chamber music.
+Since then, they have formed a close-knit ensemble.

-The trio enjoys exploring the extensive string trio repertoire, from treasured masterpieces to lesser known compositions which they believe deserve more recognition.
-They work closely with composers such as Robin Holloway, Kerry Woodward, Arne Werkman and Reza Nakisa as well as fellow musicians, including oboist Pauline Oostenrijk & pianist Daniël Kramer with whom they have performed many concerts.
-From season '21/'22 they have started a new collaboration with pianist Ksenia Kouzmenko.
+The trio enjoys exploring the extensive string trio repertoire, from beloved masterpieces to lesser-known compositions which they believe deserve more recognition.
+They work closely with composers such as Robin Holloway, Kerry Woodward, and Reza Nakisa, as well as fellow musicians, including oboist Pauline Oostenrijk and pianists Daniël Kramer and Ksenia Kouzmenko.

-In 2019 their CD After the Darkness was released, featuring music by Jewish composers whose lives were destroyed in the Second World War through persecution, murder or exile.
-The recording received many wonderful reviews both in The Netherlands and abroad: 4-stars from the BBC music magazine, a Supersonic award from Pizzicato in Luxembourg, a 10 from the Dutch classical music magazine Luister, and a glowing review from Gramophone.
-After the Darkness was also nominated for the chamber music category of the 2020 International Classical Music Awards.
+In 2019, the CD After the Darkness was released, featuring music by Jewish composers whose lives were destroyed during the Second World War through persecution, murder, or exile.
+The recording received glowing reviews both in the Netherlands and abroad; 4-stars from the BBC music magazine, a Supersonic award from Pizzicato in Luxembourg, a 10 from the Dutch classical music magazine Luister, and a glowing review from Gramophone.
+Additionally, After the Darkness was nominated for the chamber music category of the 2020 International Classical Music Awards.

 Justyna & Miriam are both members of the Residentie Orkest The Hague and Julia is a sought after viola pedagogue in many conservatoires in The Netherlands.